-End of Green line at Trolley Square.
+End of the Copper trolley line at Trolley Square.

 To comply with state housing law, jurisdictions within California must update their housing element every eight (8) years, therefore the Housing Element is expected to be updated for upcoming cycles to reflect the local and regional housing needs.